Walther P99: Smith & Wesson SW99

 The Smith & Wesson SW99 is a joint venture between Walther, who produces a modified receiver in Germany, and Smith & Wesson, who fabricates the slides and barrels in the United States.
-Magazines can be interchanged between the two models, but the pistols are considered to be two separate types, and are easily distinguished from each other by the trigger guard, grip and slide design.
-The SW99 is also available in .45 ACP, while the P99 is not.
-The P99 was developed and introduced prior to the SW99.
-Walther introduced a color-coding system to denote the difference between early generation SW99 and P99 magazines, with the latest generation being bright blue.

-All 9mm P99s have always been completely German made.
-Some P99 .40 components are manufactured under license by S&W. The barrel, slide and frame of all 100% German-manufactured P99s bear an "Eagle over N" proof mark of the German Proof House at Ulm.
-The mark indicates the pistol was test-fired with a Proof Load; the "N" stands for nitrocellulose.

 Magnum Research MR Eagle

 The Magnum Research MR Eagle was another joint American/German venture, with Walther producing a black polymer frame with integral steel rails similar to the P99 series, only differing in grip texture and with the short magazine release paddles from the first gen P99.

-For its part, Magnum Research Inc. produced a 416 stainless steel slide and 4140 CrMo steel barrel in their Pillager, MN factory in the United States.
-The MR Eagle series pistols were available in 9×19mm Parabellum (MR9) and .40 S&W (MR40).
+For its part, Magnum Research Inc. produced a 416 stainless steel slide and 4140 CrMo steel barrel in their Pillager, MN factory in the United States.The MR Eagle series pistols were available in 9×19mm Parabellum (MR9) and .40 S&W (MR40).

+Canik TP9

+The Canik TP9 series is a family of semi-automatic pistols manufactured by Turkish firearms company Canik Arms, designed primarily for military, law enforcement, and civilian use.
+Chambered in 9mm, the TP9 series is known for its affordability, reliability, and advanced features, often found in more expensive handguns.
+The series draws significant design influence from the Walther P99, particularly in its early models, and also incorporates elements seen in other popular polymer-framed striker-fired pistols such as those from Glock, H&K, and CZ.

+The lineup includes several variants to suit different needs: